Man arrested after three people found dead at property in Co Louth

 Ireland’s Justice Minister Jim O’Callaghan said there was no further threat to the public following the “criminal act”.

+In a statement gardai said officers responded to a call to attend a residential property shortly before 10am on Monday.

-A gardai statement said: “Three people – two males and one female (all adults) – were found deceased at the scene.
+“Three people – two males and one female (all adults) – were found deceased at the scene,” they said.

 “The scene has been preserved for technical examination.